 Universal Robina Corporation (URC or the Company) is one of the largest branded food product companies in the Philippines, with the distinction of being called the country's first "Philippine Multinational".
 URC has established a strong presence in ASEAN and has further expanded its reach to the Oceania region.
 URC was founded in 1954 when Mr. John Gokongwei, Jr. established Universal Corn Products, Inc., a cornstarch manufacturing plant in Pasig.
-The Company is involved in a wide range of food-related businesses, including the manufacture and distribution of branded consumer foods, production of hogs and poultry, manufacture of animal feeds and veterinary products, flour milling, and sugar milling and refining.
+The Company is involved in a wide range of food-related businesses, including the manufacture and distribution of branded consumer foods, production of hogs and poultry, manufacture of animal nutrition and health products, flour milling, and sugar milling and refining.
 URC has also ventured in the renewables business for sustainability through Distillery and Cogeneration divisions.
 In the Philippines, URC is a dominant player with leading market shares in Snacks, Candies and Chocolates, and is a significant player in Biscuits.
-URC is also the largest player in the Ready-to-Drink (RTD) Tea market and Cup Noodles, and is a competitive 3rd player in the Coffee business.
-With six mills operating as of March 31, 2020, URC Sugar division remains to be the largest producer in the country based on capacity.
+URC is also the largest player in the Ready-to-Drink (RTD) Tea market and Cup Noodles and is a competitive 3rd player in the Coffee business.
+With six mills operating as of March 31, 2021, URC Sugar division remains to be the largest producer in the country based on capacity aided by the purchase of Roxas Holdings, Inc.'s sugar mill, ethanol plant and other investment properties in La Carlota City, Negros Occidental.
+The acquisition resulted to operational synergies between La Carlota and URC's existing operations in Sugar and continue the efforts to support the development of the sugar industry in the Philippines.
+The Company's financial condition remained solid in the said period despite the acquisition.